weakish/fm163/README.md

 python fm163.py playlist_id
 ```

-Downloaded mp3 files will be saved in current directory.
+Downloaded mp3 files will be saved in the directory specified in [ncm]
+configuration file.

+[ncm]: https//github.cezjx/netease-cloud-music-dl

 All download music ids and meta data will be saved in `~/.fm163`.